counsyl/capone/README.md

 #### TransactionRelatedObject

-A `TransactionRelatedObject` (`TRO`) models the "evidence" relationship that makes the `ledger` library unique.  `TROs` link a `Transaction` to an arbitrary object in the larger app that this library is used in using a generic foreign key.
+A `TransactionRelatedObject` (`TRO`) represents the "evidence" relationship that makes the `ledger` library unique.
+A `TRO` links a `Transaction` to an arbitrary object in the larger app that this library is used in using a generic foreign key.
 One `TRO` links one `Transaction` and one arbitrary object, so we make as many `TROs` as we want pieces of evidence.
-There are several convenience methods in `ledger.api.queries` for efficiently querying over `Transactions` based on evidence and evidence objects based on their `Transactions`.
+There are several convenience methods in `ledger.api.queries` for efficiently querying over `Transactions` based on evidence and evidence objects based on their `Transactions` (see examples below).

 #### LedgerBalance

-A `LedgerBalance` is similar to a `TRO` in that it allows linking `ledger` objects with objects from the wider app the library is used in via generic foreign keys.
+A `LedgerBalance` is similar to a `TRO` in that it allows linking `ledger` objects with objects from the wider app that the library is used in via generic foreign keys.
 The purpose of `LedgerBalance` is to denormalize for more efficient querying the current sum of debits and credits for an object in a specific Ledger.
 Therefore, there is only one `LedgerBalance` for each `(ledger, related_object)` tuple.

-You should never have to manually create or edit a `LedgerBalance`: doing so, as well as keeping them up-to-date, is handeled by `ledger` internals.
-Of course, deleting them is verboten.
+You should never have to manually create or edit a `LedgerBalance`: doing so, as well as keeping them up-to-date, is handled by `ledger` internals.
+For the same reasons, deleting them is not necessary or a good idea.

-The purpose of `LedgerBalance` can be best demonstrated by considering the deceiptively simple query, "how many Orders (a non-`ledger` model we presumably created in the app where we include `ledger` as a library) have an Accounts Receivable balance greater than zero?"
+The purpose of `LedgerBalance` can best be demonstrated by considering the deceptively simple query, "how many Orders (a non-`ledger` model we presumably created in the app where we include `ledger` as a library) have an Accounts Receivable balance greater than zero?"
 One would have to calculate the ledger balance over literally the product of all ledgers and all non-`ledger` objects in the database, and then filter them for all those with balances above zero, to answer this question, which is obviously too expensive.
-By keeping track of the per-`Ledger` balance for each object used as evidence in a `Transaction`, we can much more easily make these queries with very little overhead.
+By keeping track of the per-`Ledger` balance for each object used as evidence in a `Transaction`, we can much more easily make these queries with reasonable overhead.

 ## Usage